How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 This guide walks Australian homeowners through every step: confirming compatibility, selecting the right bridge hardware, configuring each major ecosystem, building practical automations, and securing your setup against cyber threats — all within the framework of Australian safety standards.

-Before purchasing any smart controller, Australian homeowners need to understand a critical regional reality: Merlin myQ — the dominant smart garage platform in Australia — does not currently work with Google Assistant, Apple HomeKit, or Amazon Key in Australia or New Zealand.
+Before purchasing any smart controller, there's a critical regional reality you need to know: Merlin myQ — the dominant smart garage platform in Australia — does not currently work with Google Assistant, Apple HomeKit, or Amazon Key in Australia or New Zealand.
 Merlin states it is always working on releasing new features and partnerships, and existing users will be notified through their app when these become available.

 This is not a minor caveat.
 It means the most widely installed smart opener platform in Australia is functionally siloed from the three major smart home ecosystems.
 The Merlin myQ system is locked to only Merlin myQ garage door openers, with no support for older Merlin models or other brands, and no Apple HomeKit, Samsung SmartThings, or Google Home support.